PostHog/posthog.com/contents/customers/ycombinator.md

 In addition to capturing more data, PostHog also provided a wider array of tools than other platforms, with multiple insight types, correlation analysis, and session recordings enabling Y Combinator to explore data from multiple approaches.

-“Some tools, like Google Analytics, just weren’t robust enough,” said Cat.
+“Other tools, like Google Analytics, just weren’t robust enough,” said Cat.
 “As an engineer, I didn’t feel they offered enough detail or control.
 One thing we really liked about PostHog was that we had control over everything.
-We could autocapture a lot of events just by using the snippet, but the way we could configure server events too was great.”
+We could autocapture a lot of events just by using the snippet, but we could also configure custom events too which was great.”

 ### How Y Combinator runs experiments to build better products